 Professor / Principal Investigator

 I was born and raised in the city of Aachen, Germany.
-It doesn’t quite have the same geopolitical importance now as it did 1200 years ago when Karl the Great (in English he is usually referred to as "Charlemagne", a tradition that goes back to the Norman conquest) ruled most of Europe from there, but it still is a beautiful and pleasant city and it was nice to grow up there.
-I went to high-school at the "Kaiser-Karls Gymnasium" (or "Charlemagne High School") and was educated according to classic German traditions, i.e., including extensive instruction in Latin, Ancient Greek and Greco-Roman history.
+It doesn’t quite have the same geopolitical importance now as it did 1200 years ago when Karl the Great / Charlemagne ruled most of Europe from there, but it still is a beautiful and pleasant city and it was nice to grow up there.
+I went to high-school at the "Kaiser-Karls Gymnasium" (or "Charlemagne High School"), where I received a classical education.

-My first higher education I received at the venerable Eberhard-Karls University of Tuebingen, one of the oldest Universities in Germany.
+I did my undergraduate studies at the venerable Eberhard-Karls University of Tuebingen, one of the oldest Universities in Germany.
 I was a rare double-major in Physics and Biochemistry, and remain a physicist at heart to this day.
 The training I received there still serves me well and is a good background to do interdisciplinary work.

 I pursued graduate studies at the Massachusetts Institute of Technology.
 After 4 years I received my Ph.D. in Physical Chemistry at the MIT Artificial Intelligence Laboratory.
 Most of my thesis work dealt with computational systems biology and theoretical biophysics, among other things I developed a novel approach to dissect network graphs, a new data mining algorithm for microarrays and a new modeling approach for complex biochemical reaction systems.
 MIT was truly a terrific place to be and I have many fond memories of my time there.